 Your planning will be assessed according to the goals you set for your organization.
 For example, you may decide that your two-year plan will centre on a single goal, such as adding only one more staff position or adding only one more play to your theatre season.
 If so, explain what your organization must do to realize that goal.

 If your organization is in the middle of a long-term plan when you are filling out your OAC multi-year application, state where your organization is in that planning process, what you have accomplished to date, and what targets have not been met.

-How do we summarize the changes planned during the three years if we are not planning any changes?
+How do we summarize the changes planned during the two years if we are not planning any changes?

 Your plans may not mean doing more or making changes, but may be about improving on what you already do.